s3714110/covid-19-data/public/data/excess_mortality/README.md

 Stored in [`excess_mortality.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/excess_mortality/excess_mortality.csv).

-As of 26 January 2022, the data columns are:
+As of 28 March 2023, the data columns are:

-- `location`: name of the country or region
+- `average_deaths_2015_2019_all_ages`: average number of weekly or monthly deaths from all causes for all ages over the years 2015–2019.
+- `cum_excess_per_million_proj_all_ages`: cumulative number of excess deaths per million people in the population; cumulated starting 1 January 2020.
+- `cum_excess_proj_all_ages`: cumulative number of excess deaths; cumulated starting 1 January 2020.
+- `cum_p_proj_all_ages`: cumulative P-scores using projected baseline for all ages.
+- `cum_proj_deaths_all_ages`: cumulative number of projected deaths; cumulated starting 1 January 2020.
 - `date`: date on which a reporting week or month ended in 2020–2022 only (week dates according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_week_date)).
 These dates do not apply to other years, such as "deaths_2019_all_ages"; instead, the deaths data across years is organized according to the week or month number in that year — see the "time" and "time_unit" columns below.
+- `deaths_2010_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2010.
+- `deaths_2011_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2011.
+- `deaths_2012_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2012.
+- `deaths_2013_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2013.
+- `deaths_2014_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2014.
+- `deaths_2015_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2015.
+- `deaths_2016_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2016.
+- `deaths_2017_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2017.
+- `deaths_2018_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2018.
+- `deaths_2019_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2019.
+- `deaths_2020_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2020.
+- `deaths_2021_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2021.
+- `deaths_2022_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2022.
+- `deaths_2023_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2023.
+- `deaths_since_2020_all_ages`: reported number of weekly or monthly deaths from all causes for all ages since 2020.
+- `excess_per_million_proj_all_ages`: number of excess deaths per million people in the population; calculated as reported deaths minus projected deaths.
+- `excess_proj_all_ages`: number of excess deaths; calculated as reported deaths minus projected deaths.
+- `location`: name of the country or region.
+- `p_proj_0_14`: P-scores using projected baseline for ages 0–14.
+- `p_proj_15_64`: P-scores using projected baseline for ages 15–64.
+- `p_proj_65_74`: P-scores using projected baseline for ages 65–74.
+- `p_proj_75_84`: P-scores using projected baseline for ages 75–84.
+- `p_proj_85p`: P-scores using projected baseline for ages 85 and above.
 - `p_proj_all_ages`: P-scores using projected baseline for all ages; see note below for the definition of the P-score, how we calculate it, and changes implemented on 20 September 2021.
-- `p_proj_0_14`: P-scores using projected baseline for ages 0–14
-- `p_proj_15_64`: P-scores using projected baseline for ages 15–64
-- `p_proj_65_74`: P-scores using projected baseline for ages 65–74
-- `p_proj_75_84`: P-scores using projected baseline for ages 75–84
-- `p_proj_85p`: P-scores using projected baseline for ages 85 and above
-- `p_scores_all_ages`: P-scores using 5-year average baseline for all ages
-- `p_scores_0_14`: P-scores using 5-year average baseline for ages 0–14
+- `p_scores_0_14`: P-scores using 5-year average baseline for ages 0–14.
-- `p_scores_15_64`: P-scores using 5-year average baseline for ages 15–64
+- `p_scores_15_64`: P-scores using 5-year average baseline for ages 15–64.
-- `p_scores_65_74`: P-scores using 5-year average baseline for ages 65–74
+- `p_scores_65_74`: P-scores using 5-year average baseline for ages 65–74.
-- `p_scores_75_84`: P-scores using 5-year average baseline for ages 75–84
+- `p_scores_75_84`: P-scores using 5-year average baseline for ages 75–84.
-- `p_scores_85p`: P-scores using 5-year average baseline for ages 85 and above
+- `p_scores_85p`: P-scores using 5-year average baseline for ages 85 and above.
-- `deaths_2022_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2022
-- `deaths_2021_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2021
-- `deaths_2020_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2020
-- `deaths_2020_2022_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2020–2022
+- `p_scores_all_ages`: P-scores using 5-year average baseline for all ages.
-- `projected_deaths_2020_2022_all_ages`: projected number of weekly or monthly deaths from all causes for all ages for 2020–2022
+- `projected_deaths_since_2020_all_ages`: projected number of weekly or monthly deaths from all causes for all ages since 2020.
-- `average_deaths_2015_2019_all_ages`: average number of weekly or monthly deaths from all causes for all ages over the years 2015–2019
-- `deaths_2019_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2019
-- `deaths_2018_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2018
-- `deaths_2017_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2017
-- `deaths_2016_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2016
-- `deaths_2015_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2015
-- `deaths_2014_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2014
-- `deaths_2013_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2013
-- `deaths_2012_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2012
-- `deaths_2011_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2011
-- `deaths_2010_all_ages`: reported number of weekly or monthly deaths from all causes for all ages in 2010
-- `time`: week or month number in the year
+- `time`: week or month number in the year.
-- `time_unit`: denotes whether the “time” column values are weekly or monthly
+- `time_unit`: denotes whether the “time” column values are weekly or monthly.
-- `excess_proj_all_ages`: number of excess deaths; calculated as reported deaths minus projected deaths
-- `cum_excess_proj_all_ages`: cumulative number of excess deaths; cumulated starting 1 January 2020
-- `cum_excess_per_million_proj_all_ages`: cumulative number of excess deaths per million people in the population; cumulated starting 1 January 2020
-- `cum_proj_deaths_all_ages`: cumulative number of projected deaths; cumulated starting 1 January 2020
-- `cum_p_proj_all_ages`: cumulative P-scores using projected baseline for all ages

 ## How P-scores are defined and calculated

 As of 20 September 2021, we calculate P-scores using the reported deaths data from HMD and WMD and the projected deaths from WMD, as an estimate of expected deaths.
-The P-score is the percentage difference between the reported number of weekly or monthly deaths in 2020–2022 and the projected number of deaths for the same period based on previous years.
+The P-score is the percentage difference between the reported number of weekly or monthly deaths in 2020–2023 and the projected number of deaths for the same period based on previous years.

-As of 18 January 2022, we use the separate projected deaths baselines for 2020, 2021, and 2022 published by WMD.
+As of 18 January 2022, we use the separate projected deaths baselines for 2020, 2021, 2022 and 2023 published by WMD.
 Previously we used—and WMD only published—a projection for 2020.

 Before 20 September 2021, we calculated P-scores using a different estimate of expected deaths: the five-year average from 2015–2019.
 We made this change because using the five-year average has an important limitation — it does not account for year-to-year trends in mortality and thus can misestimate excess mortality.
 The WMD projection we now use, on the other hand, does not suffer from this limitation because it accounts for these year-to-year trends.